celphase/eto/readme.md

 For Windows, pre-built binaries are provided in the GitHub releases section.

-If you are on another system, or want to build eto from scratch, you can install the tools using "cargo".
+If you are on another system, or want to build eto from scratch, you can install the eto command line tool using "cargo".
 The best way to get "cargo" is using [rustup](https://rustup.rs/).

 ```sh
 cargo install --release